Charleston County Courthouse – Charleston, South Carolina

 South Carolina | SC Picture Project | Charleston County Photos | Charleston County Courthouse

 The Charleston County Courthouse, located at 100 Broad Street in downtown Charleston, is arguably one of the most important buildings in our state.
-It was constructed in 1753 and was originally used as the capitol building for South Carolina.
+The first building to sit here was constructed in 1753 and was used as the capitol building for the colony of South Carolina.
 When Columbia became the state capital in 1786, the building became the courthouse for the Charleston area.
+Following a 1788 fire that destroyed much of the original building, it was rebuilt in 1792.

 The courthouse comprises one-quarter of Charleston’s famous “Four Corners of Law,” located at the intersection of Broad and Meeting Streets.
 The other three corners are occupied by Charleston City Hall, the US Post Office and Federal Courthouse building, and St Michael’s Church.
 Together, these buildings represent municipal law, state law (counties are creatures of the state), federal law, and ecclesiastical law.